Audio

 And much like Pete Antell’s It’s Halloween, Jack and Jim’s classic Midnight Monsters Hop is the best thing going for Halloween Ends and it’s literally the first minute and a half of the film.

 Seriously, you can stop watching after this song ends.
-In fact, you could just listen to this, which features the opening dialogue with the entire tune, and probably have a more satisfying time than wading through that fan-fic grade afterthought jerk-off session they tried to pass off as the ultimate bookend to a legendary 40-year-old Horror saga.
+In fact, you could just listen to this, which features the opening dialogue with the entire tune, and probably have a more satisfying time than wading through that fan-fic grade, after thought, jerk-off session they tried to pass off as the ultimate bookend to a 40-year-old legendary Horror saga.
 Hell, H20 is a more satisfying conclusion to the whole affair than that turd.

 But I digress, cause we got this song.
 A bonafide Halloween jammer from 1959.
 Yep, you read that right.
 3 years before Boris Pickett unveiled his own swinging Monster Party, Jack and Jim were laying the groundwork for monster get-togethers everywhere.